Peter Hardman

 Peter Hardman (born 7 September 1964 in Redditch, Worcestershire) is an English racing driver.

-Hardman boasts an extensive motor racing history as a multiple race winner and one of Britain’s most experienced international drivers.
-He has achieved a huge amount of variety over an impressive career, spanning the divide across historic and modern day racing, and driving a wide array of cars including single-seater, touring and sportscars.
-While maintaining a highly successful racing career, Hardman successfully branched out into the domains of race team owner and driver manager.

 Though a keen spectator of rallycross in his school days, Hardman did not look set to embark on a racing career until a visit to a Jim Russell driving course at the age of 17.
 Taking to Mallory Park in a Formula Ford, Hardman soon showed his potential by winning his second ever race with Jim Russell.

 1980

 In 1980, Hardman began a season of Formula Ford 1600, but was forced out after just three races with a broken foot.
 He returned to racing in 1983, once again in Formula Ford, but was an immediate success, winning the championship outright.
 Over the following five years, Hardman fought the age-old problem of securing budget, but raced whenever he could in Formula Ford 2000 and British Formula Three, in which he raced four meetings during the 1986 and 1987 seasons.